Low-lying doubly heavy baryons: Regge relation and mass scaling: Introduction

-In this work, we apply Regge relations for heavy hadrons and mass scaling among heavy hadrons(mesons and baryons) combinedly to explore excited doubly heavy baryons $\Xi_{QQ^{\prime}}$ and $\Omega_{QQ^{\prime}}$ ($QQ^{\prime}=cc,bb,bc$) with the help of the observed data of the doubly heavy mesons, the $\Xi_{cc}^{++}$ as well as the commonly-used ground-state masses of the DH baryons compatible with the measured data.
-We construct a linear Regge relation for DH baryons, which has been applied successfully to singly heavy hadrons in the low-lying states, and extend it to nonlinear relation of the DH baryons with excited heavy diquark where a term of heavy-pair binding due to the short-distance interquark interaction in pair is incorporated.
-Evaluating the short-distance corrections via the binding energy of the pairs extracted from that of the heavy-anti-heavy pairs in the observed doubly-heavy mesons, we compute effective masses of the excited heavy diquarks and predict low-lying mass spectra of the DH baryons, with comparison with other calculations.
+In this work, we introduce an energy term of heavy-pair binding due to the perturbative dynamics into the Regge relations of heavy hadrons to explore excited doubly heavy baryons with the help of the observed data of the light and heavy mesons, and of the $\Xi_{cc}^{++}$ as well as the ground-state masses of the DH baryons compatible with the measured data.
+A nonlinear Regge relation for the heavy diquark excitations in DH baryons, endowed with heavy-pair binding is constructed and applied to compute low-lying mass spectra of the excited DH baryons $\Xi_{QQ^{\prime}}$ and $\Omega_{QQ^{\prime}}$ ($QQ^{\prime}=cc,bb,bc$), combining with the mass scaling that is tested successfully for the experimentally available mass splittings of the heavy baryons.
+An agreement with other calculations is achieved and a discussion is given for the excitation modes of the DH baryons in the QCD string picture.

+We illustrate that the QCD string picture \cite{Nambu74}, when endowed with the two-body binding energy of the heavy quarks, gives an unified description of the DH baryons in which both aspects of the long-distance confinement and perturbative QCD are included, similar to that of the effective QCD string (EFT) in Ref. \cite{SotoCast:D21}.
+While our approach is semiclassical in nature, it treats quark (diquark) and string dynamically and full relativistically, in contrast with the static(nondynamic) approximation of the heavy quarks in DH baryons in Ref. \cite{SotoCast:D21} and of the lattice QCD simulation \cite{PEMP}.

 This paper is organized as follows.
 In Sect.
-II, we apply linear Regge relation and a power law of mass scaling to estimate the spin-independent(mean) masses of the excited DH baryons $\Xi_{QQ^{\prime}}$ and $\Omega_{QQ^{\prime}}$ in 1p-waves in heavy-diquark-light-quark picture.
+II, we apply linear and nonlinear Regge relation to formulate and estimate the spin-independent masses of the excited DH baryons in the 1S1p, 2S1s and 1P1s waves.
 In Sect.
-III, we formulated spin-dependent mass splitting of the DH baryons with the ground(1S-wave) diquark in the scheme of the $jj$ coupling.
+III, we formulate the spin-dependent forces and the ensuing mass splitting of the low-lying excited DH baryons in the scheme of the $jj$ coupling.
 In Sect.
-IV, the 1p wave masses of the DH baryons with S-wave diquark are predicted via the relation of mass scaling.
-In Sect.
-V, we extend the Regge relation to compute the 2S wave masses of the DH baryons with S-wave diquark.
-In Sect.
-VI, we improve the linear Regge relation to the DH baryons with diquark excited, and compute the mean mass shifts and the effective diquark masses due to 2S and 1P diquark excitation.
-In Sect.
-VII, the baryons mass splittings are computed for the DH baryons with diquark in 2S and 1P waves.
-We end with summary and discussions Sect.
-VIII.
+IV, we estimate the spin coupling parameters via the method of mass scaling these parameters and compute the excited spectra of the DH baryons.
+We end with summary and remarks in Sect.
+V.